 Benefits of Gentle Parenting

-This approach benefits both parents and children as it supports working and growing together.
-As children grow, they will be able to consider how their behaviors might affect others and what outcomes can come from the situations.
+Gentle parenting provides the space for children to see how their behaviors impact others, how others react, and how they can react.
+This approach benefits parents and children as it supports working and growing together.
+As children grow, they learn to consider how their behaviors might affect others and what outcomes can come from the situations.

 Possible benefits of gentle parenting include: